-The American Arbitration Association® (AAA®) developed these Supplementary Rules for Multiple Case Filings (Supplementary Rules) to streamline the administration of large volume filings involving the same party, parties, and party representative(s), or related party, parties and party representative(s) for disputes where the Employment/Workplace Fee Schedule or the Consumer Fee Schedule apply.
+The American Arbitration Association[®] (AAA[®]) developed these Mass Arbitration Supplementary Rules (Supplementary Rules), formerly known as the Supplementary Rules for Multiple Case Filings, to streamline the administration of large volume filings involving the same party, parties, and party representative(s), or related party, parties and party representative(s) for disputes where the Employment/ Workplace Fee Schedule or the Consumer Fee Schedule apply.
 Parties to other types of arbitration may also opt into these Supplementary Rules.
-These Supplementary Rules, including Section MC-1(g), are intended to provide parties and their representatives with an efficient and economical path toward the resolution of multiple individual disputes.
+These Supplementary Rules, including Section MA-1(g), are intended to provide parties and their representatives with an efficient and economical path toward the resolution of multiple individual disputes.

-Parties are encouraged to agree to additional processes that make the resolution of Multiple Case Filings more efficient, such as:
+Parties are encouraged to agree to additional processes that make the resolution of their Mass Arbitration more efficient, such as:

-- An agreed-upon Scheduling Order setting forth deadlines across multiple cases, including those for submission of documents and witness lists, completion of discovery, and filing of motions. - Where the parties can agree on the Scheduling Order, they should consult with the arbitrator as to whether a Preliminary Management Conference between the parties and the arbitrator is necessary. - Eliminating the need for a separate Preliminary Management Conference in each case can significantly impact time to resolution of the case. - An agreement to appoint a special master to oversee procedural issues common to the cases, such as discovery, choice of law, and statute of limitations. - An agreement that cases be heard on the documents, rather than by in-person, telephone, or videoconference hearings. - An agreement to assign multiple cases to a single arbitrator, making the scheduling of conferences and hearings more efficient.
-Each case will still be heard and decided individually by the arbitrator. - An agreement on the form of award.
+- An agreed-upon Scheduling Order setting forth deadlines across multiple cases, including those for submission of documents and witness lists, completion of discovery, and filing of motions. - o Where the parties can agree on the Scheduling Order, they should consult with the arbitrator as to whether a Preliminary Management Conference between the parties and the arbitrator is necessary. - Eliminating the need for a separate Preliminary Management Conference in each case can significantly impact time to resolution of the case. - An agreement to appoint a special master to oversee procedural issues common to the cases, such as discovery, choice of law, and statute of limitations. - An agreement that cases be heard on the documents, rather than by in-person, telephone, or videoconference hearings. - An agreement to assign multiple cases to a single arbitrator, making the scheduling of conferences and hearings more efficient.
+Each case will still be heard and decided individually by the arbitrator.

-- An agreement limiting briefs, motions, and discovery requests. - An agreement allowing testimony via affidavit or recorded deposition, rather than requiring live witness testimony.
+- An agreement on the form of award. - An agreement limiting briefs, motions, and discovery requests. - An agreement allowing testimony via affidavit or recorded deposition, rather than requiring live witness testimony.

-MC-1.
+MA-1.
 Applicability